 Many of Django’s built-in class-based views inherit from other class-based views or various mixins.
 Because this inheritance chain is very important, the ancestor classes are documented under the section title of Ancestors (MRO).
 MRO is an acronym for Method Resolution Order.

-The master class-based base view.
-All other class-based views inherit from
+The base view class.
+All other class-based views inherit from this base

-this base class.
-It isn’t strictly a generic view and thus can also be
+class.
+It isn’t strictly a generic view and thus can also be imported from

 from django.http import HttpResponse from django.views import View class MyView(View): def get(self, request, *args, **kwargs): return HttpResponse('Hello, World!')